Reishandy/RMMZ-TextInput/README.md

 # RMMZ-TextInput

-## A TextInput Plugin for RPG Maker MZ
+## A Text Input Plugin for RPG Maker MZ

-A feature-rich multi-line text input system that works seamlessly on both desktop and mobile devices.
+A feature-rich multi-line text input system that works on both desktop and mobile devices.

 ![Showcase](showcase.png)